Atnafu Abate

 Lieutenant Colonel Atnafu Abate (አጥናፉ አባተ; 31 January 1931 - 12 November 1977) was an Ethiopian military officer and a leading member of the Derg, the military junta which deposed Emperor Haile Selassie and ruled the country for several years.

 Early life

-Atnafu Abate was born in Bichena, Gojjam and was a son of an Amhara clergyman.
+Atnafu Abate was born in Bichena, Gojjam and was the son of an Amhara clergyman.
 He joined the Ethiopian army and was educated at Holetta Military Academy.
 At the time of the Ethiopian Revolution, he was serving as a major in the Fourth Division, stationed in Addis Ababa.
 (He became a Lieutenant Colonel after April 1975.)

 Career

 By April 1974 he had joined the group of army and police officers led by Colonel Alem Zewde Tessema of the Airborne Corps, playing a major role in organizing them into a coordinating committee on 24 April, which was officially disbanded five days later to be replaced by the 25-member National Security Commission under the command of the Minister of Defense Abiye Abebe.
 At some point during the following month a second coordinating committee emerged, whose leading members included, besides Major Atnafu, Major Tefera Tekleab of the Engineering Corps, Major Fisseha Desta of the elite Kebur Zabangna, Girma Fisseha of the Army Aviation, and Captain Sisay Hapte of the Air Force.
 This second committee is better known under its later name, the Derg.
 Colonel Alem Zewde fell from power at this time, losing control of his paratrooper battalion after its defeat in a battle with radicals on 22.
 June and afterwards fleeing to Gojjam.

 Within a month Tafara Tekleab, who Rene Lafort states was "probably more than any other the father of the Derg", was replaced and Atnafu became the chairperson of the first meetings of the Derg (according to Paulos, Tafara Tekleab was not imprisoned preceding his execution as some believe, but rather he served some months after the Establishment of Derg under Mengistu Hailemariam as an influential member of the Derg.
 He clashed with Mengistu over a rebellion of his Engineering corps' headquarters in Addis Abeba near the Headquarters of the ground forces at Tor Hailoche.
 Following this he was imprisoned for about 9 years from 1974 to 1984 and then released and integrated into the Military Engineering and Construction corps).